samm-git/coreos-replicated/README.md

 - `AWS_SECURITY_GROUP_ID` - Security Group ID
 - `PTFE_REPLICATED_PWD` - password to get Airgap replicated installations
 - `PTFE_LICENSE_ID` - PTFE license ID

+## Potential issues

+- CoreOS using more recent version of the Docker, so we are ignoring pre-flight checks.
+I did not found any real issues from it so far.
+- CoreOS by default starts without swap file, but it could be easily added, see https://coreos.com/os/docs/latest/adding-swap.html.
+- Not officially supported [yet